fabiangunzinger/online-experiments/chapters/stats_of_online_experiments.md

 Their role is somewhat different, however: the first one is axiomatic: it's the starting point for how we think about causal effects and intimately linked to the notion that causal effects are always relative to a different state (see holland1986statistics notes, as well as Rubin interview).
 The second is a corollary from the first if we are unwilling to take the scientific solution (in Holland's words) to the Fundamental Problem: it's the insight that leads to the statistical solution.
 The third is a corollary of the second: to make the statistical solution work, the assignment mechanism is central.

-[^2]: Our $n$ units are not a sample of a larger population that we hope to learn about.
+[^2]: Our $n$ units are not a sample of a larger population that we hope to learn about but the entire population of units of interest.
+We thus use a finite sample rather than a super-population approach.
 For a discussion on the difference between these approaches see @sec-experiment-setup.

 [^3]: See @sec-experimen-setup for a more detailed discussion of the treatment assignment mechanism and its implications.